 Culinary Arts Pathway Courses Hospitality and Tourism Culinary I Culinary II Senior Career Pathway Project Hospitality and Tourism Hospitality and Tourism is a one-credit course that serves as the prerequisite for all pathways included in the Culinary Arts cluster.
 Major topics include introduction to hospitality and tourism, recreation, travel and tourism, lodging, restaurant and food and beverage services, safety and sanitation, customer relations, and quality services.
 School based laboratory experiences are essential for students to develop skills in the hospitality and tourism industry.
-Course Code: 500011 Culinary I A one-credit course designed to introduce students to basic food production, management, and service activities in both the back and front of a restaurant.
+Course Code: 16001G1000 Culinary I A one-credit course designed to introduce students to basic food production, management, and service activities in both the back and front of a restaurant.
 Emphasis is placed on sanitation, safety, and basic food production.
-The prerequisite for this course is Hospitality and Tourism.
+The Course Code: 16053G1012 prerequisite for this course is Hospitality and Tourism.
 A school based laboratory experience is required for this course.
-Course Code: 500012 Culinary II A one-credit course designed to provide students with advanced experiences in food production, management, and service.
+Culinary II A one-credit course designed to provide students with advanced experiences in food production, management, and service.
 The prerequisite for this course is Culinary Arts I. A school-based laboratory experience is required for this course.
-Course Code: 500013 Senior Career Pathway Project A one-credit course designed for students who have completed a minimum of two career and technical education courses to select an area of interest; engage in in-depth exploration of the area; employ problem-solving, decision-making, and independent learning skills; and present a culminating pathway project before a selected audience.
-Course Code: 500040 for careers and/or college.
-Advanced Agriscience This advanced course provides students with an overview of the Agriculture Industry.
-Students are involved in classroom and laboratory activities in each of the following areas: agriculture career opportunities, lab safety, FFA/agribusiness leadership, environmental science, soil science, plant science, forestry, animal science, wildlife science, and woodworking.
-This is a labor intensive, participation based course.
-The skills developed in this course are designed to prepare students for careers and/or college.
-Course Code: 420103 Landscape Design and Management The landscape design and management sector of the horticulture industry is a growing area in agriscience.
-Landscapers influence our lives as well as the Earth's ecosystem.
-This course allows students to become more knowledgeable about and appreciative of landscape design and management.
-Topics include career opportunities, safety, landscape design, plant selection, landscape growth and the environment, landscape establishment and management, interior plantscaping and xeriscaping, landscape business management and technology.
-Course Code: 420057 Sports Turfgrass Production and Management Sports Turfgrass Production and Management is a one-credit course that prepares students for sports turfgrass careers.
-Topics include career opportunities, safety, turfgrass growth, turfgrass management, sports fields, turfgrass tools and equipment, business management and technology.
-Course Code: 420056 Forestry Forestry is a one-credit course designed to enable students to become knowledgeable of forestry and wood technology.
-Emphasis is placed on dendrology, tree measurement, mapping, silviculture, and forest products.
-This course is offered through ACCESS Distance Learning.
-Course Code: 420020 Access Code: 633
+Course Code: 16053G1022